Kia EV9

-The Kia EV9 (기아 EV9) is a battery electric mid-size crossover SUV produced by Kia.
+The Kia EV9 (기아 EV9) is a battery electric mid-size crossover SUV with three-row seating produced by Kia since 2023.

 It is the second Kia model developed on the Electric Global Modular Platform (E-GMP) and the second model in the manufacturer's "EV" electric car range after the EV6.

+It is the largest Kia electric SUV in the line-up, acting as a battery electric alternative to the Telluride.

 Overview

 Concept

 The EV9 was first unveiled as the Kia EV9 Concept at the 2021 Los Angeles Auto Show, featuring three rows of seats.
 The concept car features an interior that can transform into a meeting room.
 The Kia EV9 offers two battery options: a 76 kWh battery or a 100 kWh battery.
-The real world range is estimated to be around 400 km for the smaller battery and 500 km for the larger battery.
+The real-world range is estimated to be around 400 km for the smaller battery and 500 km for the larger battery.

 Production

 Kia unveiled the silhouette of the production EV9 via an internet teaser on 3 March 2023.
 The EV9 was officially presented on 14 March 2023, featuring a similar design to the concept and the second-row seats which rotate 180 degrees.

 The EV9 features the brand's 'Opposites United' design philosophy with a 'Digital Tiger Face' front fascia, vertical headlights and taillights.
-Kia said the EV9 was "formed from a polygonal design language" with the side has triangular fender structures and geometric wheel arches.
-Unlike the concept car, the production version features conventional opening rear doors as opposed to the suicide doors.
+Kia said the EV9 was "formed from a polygonal design language" with the side having triangular fender structures and geometric wheel arches.
+Unlike the concept car, the production version features conventional opening rear doors as opposed to the suicide doorss.

 The EV9 is the first Kia to debut with the Connected Car Navigation Cockpit (CCNC) with a Triple Panorama Display which houses the 12.3-inch digital instrument cluster, a 5-inch HVAC touchscreen controls, and a 12-inch touchscreen infotainment system.

-Other available features include Digital Exterior Side View Mirrors which uses side cameras (in place of conventional door mirrors) and side interior displays on the front doors, Dual-Colour Ambient Lighting, Ergo Motion Seat massage function, a Meridian 14-speaker premium sound system, Remote Smart Parking Assist 2 and a Relaxation Seat mode for the first and second-row seats.
+Other available features include Digital Exterior Side View Mirrors, which use side cameras (in place of conventional door mirrors) and side interior displays on the front doors, Dual-Colour Ambient Lighting, Ergo Motion Seat massage function, a Meridian 14-speaker premium sound system, Remote Smart Parking Assist 2 and a Relaxation Seat mode for the first and second-row seats.

-The EV9 is available in 6 and 7-seater configurations.
-Like the concept car, the production version has the option of second-row captain seats which can rotate 180-degrees to face the third row occupants and can rotate 90-degrees outward to the rear doors.
+The EV9 is available in 6- and 7-seater configurations.
+Like the concept car, the production version has the option of second-row captain seats which can rotate 180 degrees to face the third row occupants and can rotate 90 degrees outward to the rear doors.
 The EV9 has a maximum boot space of 2,992 L when both the second and third-row seats are folded and a frunk storage compartment of 90 L.

 The EV9 supports up to 210 kW ultra-fast charging that is compatible with both 400V and 800V infrastructures.